Wide-angle Image Rectification: A Survey: Camera Models

 where $r_s = \sqrt{x^2 + y^2 + z^2}$ and $\xi$ is a projection parameter.
 As shown in Figure \ref{fig:3camera}(a), in UCM, a point is first projected onto a unit sphere in red (the projection surface) and then onto the the normalization plane in blue.
 Note that in the second step, a virtual optical center is used by shifting from the original one of the PCM by a distance $\xi$.
 According to Eq. \ref{eq:normalization}, the point on the normalization plane can be calculated as:

-Obviously, UCM is the same as PCM if $\xi=0$.
+UCM is the same as PCM if $\xi=0$.
 And the larger the $\xi$ is, the wider FOV the UCM can handle.
 For a conventional camera, $\xi$ is expected to be small, while for a wide FOV camera, e.g. fisheye camera, $\xi$ should be large.
 The valid projection of UCM is defined on $\mathbf{\Psi} = \{\mathbf{w} \in \mathbb{R}^3 |z>-\xi r_s\}$.

-A slightly modified version of UCM was proposed in \citep{mei_SingleViewPoint_2007}, which can describe both radial distortion and tangential distortion, thereby better-suited for the real-world cameras.
+A slightly modified version of UCM was proposed in \citep{mei_SingleViewPoint_2007}, which can describe both radial distortion and tangential distortion, thereby better suited for real-world cameras.
 Besides, although UCM was initially proposed for central catadioptric cameras \citep{geyer_UnifyingTheoryCentral_2000}, it had been extended to fisheye camera later in \citep{ying_CanWeConsider_2004, barreto_UnifyingGeometricRepresentation_2006}.
-Moreover, the discussion about the equivalence of UCM to pinhole-based model and captured rays-based model can be found in \citep{courbon_GenericFisheyeCamera_2007}.
+Moreover, the discussion about the equivalence of UCM to pinhole-based model and capturing rays-based model can be found in \citep{courbon_GenericFisheyeCamera_2007}.